AlexisEgea/AI-Generate-Image/README.md

 ### On Windows:

-Double-click on the `installation-requirements.sh` script, preferably with `Git Bash`, to install the prerequisites:"
+Double-click on the `installation-requirements.sh` script, preferably with `Git Bash`, to install the prerequisites:
 ```
 installation-requirements.sh
 ```